 - Disable all the unneeded in-sim Toolbar icons by unticking them via the gear wheel icon.

-- Uninstall all World Updates and Photogrammetries via in-sim Content Manager.
+- Uninstall all World Updates, then install only procedural buildings via Content Manager.